 Summit Views

-We broke out into the first clearing as colorful popcorn clouds strewed the morning sky.
-Then it slowly cleared up at the summit.
-Despite being 28 degrees, it felt much warmer without the wind.
-The sun came out 20 minutes later as we enjoyed the visit in solitude.
+The colorful popcorn clouds strewed the morning sky at the clearing.
+Despite being 28 degrees, it felt much warmer on top without the wind.
+Then the sun came out 20 minutes later while we enjoyed the visit in solitude.

-Mailbox Peak continues to be the vantage point to see the vast Snoqualmie River Valley.
-No view of Mount Rainier this time as clouds in South Cascades had devoured the volcano earlier.
-But everything else was still visible, including a bit of Glacier Peak.
+Mailbox Peak remains the vantage point to see the vast Snoqualmie River Valley.
+This time, there was no view of Mount Rainier as clouds in South Cascades had devoured it earlier.
+But I could still see everything else, including a bit of Glacier Peak.

 See more trip photos here.